dart-archive/pub-dartlang/app/doc/pubspec.markdown

     path: /Users/me/transmogrify
 {% endhighlight %}

-This says the root directory for `transmogrify` is at `/Users/me/transmogrify`.
+This says the root directory for `transmogrify` is `/Users/me/transmogrify`.
 When you use this, pub will generate a symlink directly to the referenced directory.
-This means any changes you make to the dependent package will be seen immediately.
+Any changes you make to the dependent package will be seen immediately.
 You don't need to run pub every time you change the dependent package.

+Relative paths are allowed and are relative to the directory containing the pubspec.

-Path dependencies are very useful for local development, but do not play nice with sharing code with the outside world.
+Path dependencies are useful for local development, but do not play nice with sharing code with the outside world.
 It's not like everyone can get to your file system, after all.
 Because of this, you cannot upload a package to [pub.dartlang.org][pubsite] if it has any path dependencies in its pubspec.